-Adjust volume
+Change volume

-The push-button allows you to adjust the volume.
+The push-button lets you adjust the volume.
 When you increase or decrease the volume, you hear a beep.

 For information regarding button press times, see the table General settings overview for your hearing aid, in the Your individual hearing aid settings section at the end of this booklet.